jeffmcmahan/TYPEOF/README.md

 }
 ```

-Iterables (*e.g.,* arrays, `arguments` objects) can be validated concisely using the spread operator, as follows:
+Array-like iterables (*i.e.,* arrays and native arguments objects) can be validated concisely using the spread operator, as follows:

 ```js
 function example(name, age, isTall) {